robocorp/rcc/docs/BUILD.md

 Required tools are:

 - golang for implementing the thing
-- rake for automating building the thing
+- invoke for automating building the thing
 - robot for testing the thing
-- zip to build template zipfiles

 See also: developer/README.md and developer/setup.yaml